 Storage

-Savoury mince beef will keep in the fridge for up to 3 days.
-It also freezes brilliantly, so why not make a double batch?
+Healthy savoury mince beef will keep in the fridge for up to 3 days.
+It also freezes brilliantly.
+I always make a double batch as it's such a useful meal to have in the freezer!

 Frequently asked questions?